 Adding Rocks and Mulching

-Mulching and adding rocks are a convenient way to keep you the bare soils covered.
+Mulching and adding rocks are convenient ways to keep the bare soils covered.
 You can very simply use these methods to cover any area of land.
 Many gardeners use rocks to hold the soil in place to stop water from washing the soil away.
 You can buy small polished stones and place them near streams, waterways, or bare ground.

 It also reduces excess water absorption and gives a relaxing vibe to the garden.
 Another popular method among both gardeners and farmers is mulching.
 It keeps the top layer of soil protected from getting washed or blown away by water and wind.
 Consider adding mulching to your bare lands where you don’t plan to grow any plants.